97morningstar/COSC-3380-PointOfSale/README.md

 `npm install`

-`cd mainFolder`
+`cd ..`

 `nodemon `

-## If you want to work on the server, then main file that we will be working on is in the root folder :hammer:
+## All of our queries and code are in the following files :hammer:
-index.js
+/routes

 ## Branching :octocat: